13JamesNorman/QuantuMessage-P2P/README.md

-# QuantuMessage
+# QuantuMessage-P2P
-Experimental messaging program with possible quantum-secure encryption
+Experimental peer-to-peer messaging program with possible quantum-secure encryption

 # Disclaimer
-**Any form of encryption used within this software is experimental and has NO PROOF OF SECURITY WHATSOEVER.
+**Any form of encryption used within this software lacks real-world testing and has NO PROOF OF SECURITY WHATSOEVER.
 Therefore it is highly recommended that NO ONE USE THE ENCRYPTION WITHIN THIS CODE UNDER ANY CIRCUMSTANCES.**

 **Anyone using this encryption system does so at their own risk.
 The developer accepts NO RESPONSIBILITY for any loss or theft of data as a result of using the encryption algorithms in this software.**